Skip to main content

 Now that we’ve seen what buying a car before buying a house might look like, let’s examine the situation in reverse.

-Much like a car loan, a mortgage could impact your credit score, debt-to-income and available funds.
+Much like a car loan, a mortgage may affect your credit score, DTI and available funds.
 In fact, mortgages tend to be much bigger in size and scope.
 However, many people find that getting approved for a car loan is a little easier than the approval process for a mortgage.
 This is because mortgages tend to require a much deeper investigation into your finances than car loans do.

 In summary

-If you’re looking to buy a car before buying a house, or vice versa, it often comes down to your own lifestyle and financial goals.
-Both car and home loans impact your credit score and debt-to-income ratio — but mortgages are comparatively more sensitive to these fluctuations.
+If you’re looking to buy a car before buying a house, or vice versa, the decision generally comes down to your own lifestyle and financial goals.
+Both car and home loans impact your credit score and DTI, but mortgages may be more sensitive to these fluctuations.
 Understanding how these factors play into each other can help you make the choice that’s right for you.

 What to read next